jhefmv/shiftcare-clients/README.md

 ## Limitations and Future Improvements

-- Runnable in Unix-like systems
 - Better error handling
 - Better results and display handling
 - Allow `duplicates` command to accept an email address with validation
 - Cache JSON dataset

+## Assumptions

+- Runnable on Unix-like systems
+- on Windows, install Git Bash or Git Bash or Windows Subsystem for Linux (WSL)